ProfOnestone/Colorado/README.md

 # Colorado

 Hi there this is just a little color-picker tool I built some time ago.
-After I found a similar tool
+After I found a similar tool on macOS and was missing it on Windows.

 Just downlod the repo and start in Visual Studio.